Kong/terraform-provider-konnect/docs/resources/gateway_plugin_ai_rate_limiting_advanced.md

 Optional:

 - `limit` (List of Number) One or more requests-per-window limits to apply.
 There must be a matching number of window limits and sizes specified.
 Not Null
-- `name` (String) The LLM provider to which the rate limit applies.
-Not Null; must be one of ["anthropic", "azure", "bedrock", "cohere", "customCost", "gemini", "huggingface", "llama2", "mistral", "openai", "requestPrompt"]
+- `name` (String) The LLM provider to which the rate limit applies. possible known values include one of ["anthropic", "azure", "bedrock", "cohere", "customCost", "gemini", "huggingface", "llama2", "mistral", "openai", "requestPrompt"]; Not Null
 - `window_size` (List of Number) One or more window sizes to apply a limit to (defined in seconds).
 There must be a matching number of window limits and sizes specified.
 Not Null